 In the pre-pandemic era, many universities across the world were already following distance education and online learning models to bridge the learning gaps and make education available to students across the world.

 Education sector is considered to be one of the forward-thinking markets which is open to embracing new technology.
-Even prior to COVID-19, according to a report published in 2019, online education services were growing rapidly and expected to become a $325 billion industry by 2025.
+Even prior to COVID-19, according to a report published in 2019, online education services were growing rapidly and expected to become a $1 trillion industry by 2027.

 Though accurate figures are a bit of a far fetch at the moment, there has been a steep increase in educational institutions adapting to online learning models with the help of Cloud due to COVID-19 crisis.